 - They live out of town and can never have enough nappies.

-Why do mums buy 100 or more nappies at a time for their newborn?
+Why do mums buy 100 or more nappies at a time?

 - Bulk buy discounts (most economical option possible).

 - Fewer supermarket trips.

 - Have multiple newborns (i.e. twins or triplets).